Paul-Lecomte/chrome-tabs-extension/README.md

 ## Notes & Reminders
 Users can add notes or reminders to each tab in their saved session to enhance productivity.

-## Refactored UI
+## Session Cleanup
-Improved the UI/UX to make tab session management intuitive and seamless.
-The session management and search features are more user-friendly and visually organized.
+Implemented the feature to close all tabs in a saved session at once to better manage your browser's tabs and resources.